twitter/d3kit/README.md

 ##### **P6:** You are familiar with creating charts in D3 and want to adapt them easily into React or angular components.

-Currently there are [react-d3kit](https://github.com/kristw/react-d3kit) and [angular-d3kit-adapter](https://github.com/kristw/angular-d3kit-adapter) that can convert any chart written in d3Kit into React and angular components, respectively, in a few lines of code.
+Currently there are [react-d3kit](https://github.com/kristw/react-d3kit) and [angular-d3kit-adapter](https://github.com/kristw/angular-d3kit-adapter) that can convert charts written in d3Kit into React and angular components, respectively, in a few lines of code.

 ## What is d3Kit?